Top Ten Ways to Avoid Speeding Tickets

 Try to stay in the curb lane as much as possible.
 If you’re on the highway many times the police just target the fast lane, because its dangerous for them to go across lanes trying to get you stopped.

-As you drive down the highway watch the ramps for police vehicles and you should be able to slow down before the officer can catch you speeding.
+As you drive on multi lane highways watch the ramps for police vehicles and you should be able to slow down before the officer can record you speeding.

 Use your cruise control

-Although not always the case most police officers set a buffer of about 15 to 20 as an acceptable amount over the speed limit.
-After going past this you leave yourself open to being caught and given a speeding ticket.
+Although not always the case, most police officers set a buffer of about 15km to 20km as an acceptable amount over the speed limit.
+After going past this amount police officers feel you’ve been given a grace and should be stopped for speeding. you leave yourself open to being caught and given a speeding ticket.

 Once your stopped for speeding, if you can get out and speak with the officer.